 The TWDB continues to work with rural and agricultural entities and conservation project sponsors through workshops, presentations, one-on-one meetings, and other outreach activities.
-While SFY 2021's outreach efforts were greatly reduced due to the Coronavirus Pandemic, during SFY 2022, the TWDB facilitated nine workshops that collectively hosted more than 450 attendees.
-Table 10 shows the annual attendance totals for various SWIFT workshops and outreach activities.
+In fiscal year 2023, the TWDB facilitated 12 workshops that collectively hosted more than 419 attendees.
+Outreach activities expanded in 2024 with 15 workshops that drew 557